emacsmirror/helm-raindrop/README.md

 `helm-raindrop.el` provides a Helm interface for [Raindrop.io](https://raindrop.io/).

-You can open Raindrop items to the web browser using Helm interface.
+You can browse and search your Raindrop.io items using Helm interface.

 ## Requirements